 Private healthcare in Laos

 In Vientiane, the French and Australian embassies operate their own paid medical services with well-trained doctors and good medical facilities.
-Many wealthier Laotians and expats will go to Thailand for medical care, and the Friendship Bridge allows Thai ambulances into Vientiane and Lao ambulances into Thailand.
+Additionally, many wealthier Laotians and expats go to Thailand for medical care.
+The Friendship Bridge connects the two countries and enables ambulances to move back and forth freely.

 Pharmacies and medicines in Laos

-Local pharmacies and drug shops are not well regulated, and this has caused some public health problems in Laos, including misprescribed medications and dosages.
-Some shop owners sell 'cure-all' packets with antibiotics, vitamins and fever meds as single doses for a wide range of complaints.
+Some shop owners sell 'cure-all' packets with antibiotics, vitamins, and fever meds as single doses for a wide range of complaints.
 Laos also has issues with counterfeit pharmaceuticals, compounding the difficulty in finding good medicine.

 Health hazards in Laos

-There is a host of water- and vector-borne diseases to look out for in Laos, including typhoid, hepatitis A, diarrhea, dengue fever, malaria and avian flu.
-These are especially prevalent during the rainy season floods, when pools of water provide a breeding ground for mosquitos and animal and human waste is introduced to the water system.
+There are several water- and vector-borne diseases to look out for in Laos, including typhoid, hepatitis A, dengue fever, malaria, and avian flu.
+These are especially prevalent during the rainy season.
+We recommend consulting a medical professional before leaving for Laos for up-to-date medical advice.

-Expats should ensure their home is equipped with a good water purifier or filter.
-Tap water is not fit for drinking untreated, and many houses have water barrels for collected rain water.
-When eating out, expats should err on the side of caution and avoid ordering drinks with ice cubes that may be made with untreated water.
+Tap water is not safe to drink in Laos, so home filtration systems are necessary.
+Collecting rainwater is also a viable way of generating safe drinking water.
+When eating out, err on the side of caution and avoid ordering drinks with ice cubes that may be made with untreated water.

 Emergency services in Laos